-"Do YOU want to be Queen for a Day?!"
-Host Bailey would bellow out those words before each program, to which the audience would reply en masse: "YES!"
+"Would you like to be Queen for a Day?!"
+Host Jack Bailey would bellow out those words before each program, to which the entire audience would reply: "YES!"
 Four women, each having a sob story to tell, told Bailey why they believed they should be crowned the show's "Queen."
 Usually, each contestant asked for a merchandise prize, such as a washer and dryer.
 After all four stories were told, the audience determined the winner by applause (determined via the "applause meter").
 The winner won her prizes, plus was bedecked in a sable-trimmed red velvet robe and jeweled crown.
 Interspersed between the contestants' stories was fashion commentary.
 Written by

 Brian Rathjen <firstname.lastname@example.org>

 Despite its long run, less than 10 episodes survive of this popular series.
 Please check your attic.
 See more